Grace Pailthorpe: Career

-In 1935 Pailthorpe met Reuben Mednikoff and together they began research into the psychology of art.
+In 1935, Pailthorpe met Reuben Mednikoff and together they began research into the psychology of art.
 Married and living in Port Isaac in Cornwall the couple undertook experiments in psychoanalysis and created surrealist art.
 Pailthorpe contributed to the International Surrealist Exhibition held in London during 1936 and also contributed to other Surrealist exhibitions and publications, such as the London Bulletin.
 Her paintings and drawings were greatly praised by, among others, André Breton.
 In 1938 Pailthorpe published The Scientific Aspect of Surrealism which was not well received by other British Surrealist artists.
 In this, and later works, she put forward the theory that surrealism and psychoanalysis were both means to personal liberation and the development of artistic creativity and freedom of expression.
 She and Mednikoff undertook analysis of each other's art to determine the associations behind each image.
 Regarding this as an alternative to conventional analysis, they would swop the roles of patient and analyst between themselves every fortnight.
 Although Pailthorpe presented the results of these unorthodox studies in lectures to colleagues, the studies were not published during her lifetime.
 After a series of disagreements about organisation and exhibition spaces, Pailthorpe and Mednikoff were "formally" expelled from the British Surrealist group in 1940.

 In July 1940, Pailthorpe and Mendnikoff left Britain for New York City before spending time in California.
 From September 1942 to April 1943 Pailthorpe worked at the Essondale Mental Health hospital in British Columbia and in 1944 she and Mednikoff had a joint exhibition at the Vancouver Art Gallery.
 This exhibition which contained over eighty works was hugely influential in the development of surrealist art in western Canada.
 Alongside the exhibition Pailthorpe gave a number of talks on surrealism, one of which was broadcast by the Canadian Broadcasting Corporation.
 The couple returned to England in March 1946 and from 1948 until 1952 Pailthorpe was a Consultant Psychiatrist at the Portman Clinic, with Mednikoff as her assistant.
 She also ran a School of Art Therapy from 1950 until 1958 when she moved to Sussex.

 Death and legacy

 Pailthorpe died in July 1971.
 In 1986, Leeds City Art Gallery included Pailthorpe in the major exhibition Angels of Anarchy - Surrealism in Britain in the Thirties and also in their 1992 exhibition Women Artists of the British Surrealist Movement, 1930-1990.
 A joint retrospective with Mednikoff, Sluice Gates of the Mind was held at the same gallery in 1998.
 In 2021 exhibition, Fertile Spoon, at the Bosse and Baum gallery showed works by Pailthorpe alongside works by the contemporary artist Mary Stephenson.

+In her 2022 novel, Salonika Burning, The Australian writer Gail Jones fictionalises Grace Pailthorpe (as 'Grace'), and her experiences in Macedonia, along with Australian writer Miles Franklin, British painter Stanley Spencer, and Australian adventurer Olive King.